Techne studentship 2021

 - Department of Politics – Dr Roula Nezi

 - School of Hospitality and Tourism Management – Dr Albert Kimbu.

 3. Prepare a studentship application: Your prospective supervisor will inform you if you should make an application for a studentship.
 If you are selected to apply for a studentship, you will need to complete an application form via the Techne portal.
+The portal will be available from Monday 2nd November 2020.
 Please refer to the guidance document when preparing your studentship application.